The Good Karma Hospital cast and spoilers from series 3

 The Good Karma Hospital start date

-Series three of The Good Karma Hospital will start on Sunday, March 15 at 8PM it's been confirmed.
+Series three of The Good Karma Hospital started on Sunday, March 15 at 8PM with episodes continuing weekly.

 You'll be able to watch episodes online and catch up on ITV Hub.
 Series 1 and 2 of the show are currently available to stream on BritBox.